 After graduating from high school in Tijuana, Mexico, at 18, I would spend the next decade or so commuting several times a week across the international border to advance my education by studying in San Diego.
 After losing our home in Tijuana, I started living primarily in my car at school, showering at the gym, and spending most of my time at the library.
-I did not sleep well in the car and constantly feared being discovered or harassed.
-This experience did help me learn the importance of not prioritizing material things and appreciating the bare essentials of daily life, focusing on good health, and assisting others to be healthy instead of overly concerned with material items.
-Driving back and forth across the border to go home to Mexico and then back to school was a disadvantage that I ultimately overcame only with great struggle.
+I slept poorly in the car and constantly feared being discovered or harassed.
+This experience did help me learn the importance of not prioritizing material things and appreciating the essentials of daily life, focusing on good health, and assisting others to be healthy instead of being overly concerned with material items.
+Driving back and forth across the border to go home to Mexico and back to school was a disadvantage that I overcame with great struggle.

 The financial and emotional difficulties I have survived have made me more robust, and I have learned to work hard and have faith in myself.
-Perhaps most importantly, I have learned the critical importance of what is often life-saving medical care and the singular importance of oral health care in particular.
+Most importantly, I have learned the critical importance of what is often life-saving medical care and the singular importance of oral health care.
 My dad was diagnosed with advanced cancer and multiple myeloma, and he needed much help because he started to lose his strength as his bones broke apart.
-I stepped back into his life for long periods at this juncture, mostly to arrange and take him to treatments at the hospital.
+I stepped back into his life for extended periods, mostly to take him to treatments at the hospital.

 For several months, when I was not studying and sleeping a few hours in my car, I tried to get a little cat nap at the hospital while my dad was resting.
 Despite it all, I kept my grades up because I knew my dreams depended on them.
 After a few months of living partially at home and in the hospital, my dad was discharged and continued to improve steadily.
-I am sure that my humble or disadvantaged background provides me with extraordinary compassion for those often Spanish-speaking people in our communities who are underserved in terms of oral health care.
-I look forward to giving them the best I have to balance the my professional life as a dentist.
+I am sure that my humble or disadvantaged background provides me with extraordinary compassion for those often Spanish-speaking people in our communities who are underserved in oral health care.
+I look forward to giving my best as a dentist.